 Driving for dollars with the IRS mileage rate

-High-mileage drivers can also be a mismatch for the IRS mileage rate.
+High-mileage drivers can also be a mismatch for the federal mileage rate.
 Because that rate was derived based on average mileage, people who drive well above the average can end up being over-reimbursed.
 The more they drive, the more they get paid, even though the law treats it as a reimbursement.
 This can lead to cost control issues for the organization.

 2. FAVR reimbursement in Massachusetts